Summer in Sicily (UofM Students)

 Instructions for the Course Enrollment Form

-All students will be enrolled in the 1-credit Survival Italian course.
+- All students who do not have a history of Italian language will be enrolled in the 1-credit Survival Italian course.

-All students must take a minimum of 7 credits and a maximum of 10 credits.
+- Students must take a minimum of 6 credits and a maximum of 8 credits.

-Students who take the Research in Sicily course will also be enrolled in the co-requisite Migration, Human Rights, & the Media course.
-However, students who take the Migration, Human Rights, & the Media course are not required to take the Research in Sicily course.
+- Students who take the Research in Sicily course will need to also enroll in one of the in the co-requisite courses (Migration, Human Rights, & the Media or International Human Rights Law).
+However, students who take the Migration, Human Rights, & the Media course or the International Human Rights Law course are not required to take the Research in Sicily course.

 Survival Italian